Medical questions & health advice by licensed doctors

-"Is it normal for moles to bleed on their own?
+"Is it normal for moles to bleed on their own?"

 Is it normal for a mole to bleed even if it hasn't been irritated?
 I have a mole on my collarbone that has definitely started bleeding even when I have not rubbed or picked it at all.
 Should I have it looked at by a doctor?

 A- Asymmetry.
 The mole is not regular on all sides B- Border irregularity.
 C- Color variation. (within the mole itself) D- Diameter greater than 6mm. (roughly the size of a pencil eraser on the back of a normal pencil) E- Evolving. (changing over time) Your mole is in a special category: skin lesions that bleed spontaneously.
 These are quite often biopsied, which can be done in the office and will let you know just exactly what is going on.
 This is a quick, simple, and safe procedure that provides much needed information to you and your doctor.
 The important thing to remember is that a bleeding mole is not something that you should ignore.
 More than all of the other symptoms, spontaneous bleeding is your mole trying to tell you to talk to a doctor immediately.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.